SingaporeMotherhood | Pregnancy

 Pelvic Pain

-Pelvic pain occurs in 20 per cent of women, usually starting late in the first trimester.
-It can occur anywhere from the top of your hip bones down to the fold of your buttocks, either in the front or back.
-The pain usually resolves in majority of women about a month postpartum and 80 per cent fully recover within six months of delivery.
+Pelvic pain occurs in 20% of women, usually starting late in the first trimester.
+It starts from the top of your hip bones down to the fold of your buttocks, either in the front or back.
+The pain usually resolves about a month postpartum, and 80% of women fully recover within six months of delivery.

-Pelvic pain is usually caused when pregnancy hormones relax the ligaments holding the pelvic bones together, thus making it easier for your baby’s head to pass through the birth canal during delivery.
+Pregnancy hormones relax the ligaments holding your pelvic bones together.
 Weight gain and the change in your centre of gravity during pregnancy can also contribute to pelvic pain.

 • Wear pregnancy girdles, bands and belts.